AlfurIvan/Test_260524/README.md

 Run tests:
  -
-- I'll make a couple of them, and coverage will be not 100%)
+- I made a couple of them, and coverage will be not 100%)

       sudo docker-compose exec backend pytest
 - or just

       pytest